 The Stonewall Democrats of Colorado are the LGBTQ Democratic organization in Colorado.
 We advocate for legislation that guarantees equality and fairness for the LGBTQ community in the state and across the nation, representing the political ideas, concerns, and priorities of the LGBTQ community of Colorado.

 The organization achieves these goals by supporting well-qualified candidates for local, state, and national office, and by promoting and lobbying for our civil rights, legislative agenda, healthcare, education, and for funding for our institutions and organizations.

-Meetings are the 4th Tuesday of every month at 6:30 PM.
-Unless otherwise specified, or for special events or meetings,
+Meetings are the 4th Thursday of every month at 6:00 PM.
+Unless otherwise specified, for holidays, special events, or meetings.

 Scott Irvin, 2nd Vice Chair

 Dalton Zuber, Treasurer

 Section 1.01 The name of the organization will be Stonewall Democrats of Colorado, hereafter referred to as the initiative.

 Section 1.02 Stonewall Democrats of Colorado is an initiative of the Colorado Democratic Party and will organize under the national Stonewall Democrats organization.

 Article II.
 Mission

 Section 2.01 The mission of the Stonewall Democrats of Colorado is to advance equal rights protections for all people, especially those who identify as Lesbian, Gay Bisexual, Transgender, and Queer.